 - RAVPower’s 18-month warranty

 There's no doubt that the is a heavy power bank, but it's the power user's choice if you need to charge multiple devices, several times a day.
 While there are other brands that offer similar battery capacity, this is a power bank that’s backed by years of experience and an 18-month warranty.

 As a power user, the only reason you might want to consider something else is if you have devices that uses USB Type-C. If that’s the case, read on to the next pick.

 Best USB Type-C Power Bank

-As far as charging standards go, USB Type-C hasn’t seem to have caught on quickly as many manufacturers have hoped.
-However they are slowly but surely becoming the norm, with Google adopting the standard with their flagship Pixel smartphones and Apple’s Macbook Pro also doing the same.
+As far as charging standards go, USB Type-C hasn't seem to have caught on quickly as many manufacturers have hoped.
+However they are slowly but surely becoming the norm, with Google adopting the standard with their flagship and Apple's also doing the same.

-In this category, the number of options that have become available, but the Anker PowerCore+ 20100 USB-C takes the crown.
-It has the fastest “real world” power output and is capable of charging any device with USB Type-C. It’s also been around the longest, and the customer reviews (including mine) are very positive.
+In this category, the number of options that have become available, but the takes the crown.
+It has the fastest "real world" power output and is capable of charging any device with USB Type-C. It's also been around the longest, and the customer reviews (including mine) are very positive.